Upclycled desk ideas that are budget-friendly

 Upcycled Desk Problems: Issues with our old metal desk

 1. The top of the desk was really beaten up and scratched.
-Even after spray painted, the top looked HORRIBLE!
+Even after spray painting, the top looked HORRIBLE!

 2. This tanker desk is REALLY heavy.
 Luckily we own a truck and have some strong friends.
 If you find a desk like this then you will most likely need two people to lift it.